-Since budget has a direct impact on profitability, the measures you take to improve profitability will also help you stay on budget.
-You may find that it’s not expenses that’s limiting your profitability.
+Since the budget has a direct impact on profitability, the measures you take to improve profitability will also help you stay on budget.
+You may find that it’s not expenses that are limiting your profitability.
 Maybe it’s taking too long to sell your inventory.
-Maybe the majority of your revenue is coming in at the end of the month, only to be spent on recurring bills just days later.
+Perhaps the majority of your revenue is coming in at the end of the month, only to be spent on recurring bills just days later.
 Taking measures to fix these problems can increase profits while simultaneously giving you more working capital to maintain your budget.

 Additionally, an increase in profitability is a pretty clear indicator that you’ve successfully stayed on budget while increasing revenue.

 Your customer acquisition cost (CAC) reveals the average dollar amount for acquiring a new customer.
 In addition to your budget, your CAC should determine the price of your offerings.
 It should also determine the efficacy of digital marketing campaigns.